The best skis 2019

 The ski has once again consolidated its excellent reputation and the professional reviewers gave it rave reviews: "Super ski", "Perfection!",...
 Read on

-Already a winner last year, the Speed Master GS with its R22 "racing" plate has reaffirmed its superior performance this year.
+Already a winner last year, the Speed Master GS with the R22 race plate confirms its superior performance this year.

-Along with its twin, the Rossignol Hero Master, this ski out-paced all the competitors in the "Giant Slalom" category where we're looking, above all, for high-performing skis that nonetheless remain accessible to a non-racing public.
+Along with its twin the Rossignol Hero Master, this ski outperformed all the other skis in the "Giant Slalom" category where we are looking for high-performance skis that are still accessible to recreational skiers.

-While Völkl skis regularly stand at the top of the podium in the PROSKILAB™ All mountain category, piste skis have found it more difficult to feature among the world's top skis.
+While Völkl skis regularly stand at the top of the podium in the PROSKILAB™ All-Mountain category, their carving skis have found it more difficult to feature among the best skis in the world.

-Things change.
-The reviewers loved the Deacon 74 in this Carvers category where we select high-performing skis that are less demanding than race-inspired skis but will still boost your adrenalin levels.
+Things change - the testers loved the Deacon 74.
+It is in the Carvers category where we select high-performance skis that are less demanding than race-inspired skis but will still get your heart pumping.